kristinapototska/translations-app/PR_DESCRIPTION.md

 ## Breaking Changes

 **None** - This maintains full backward compatibility.
 The implementation uses a hybrid approach where:
-- Old methods are preserved for options/modifiers/customFields
+- Old methods are preserved for options/modifiers/customFields (for updates)
-- New methods are used for basic product fields
+- New methods are used for basic product fields (updates and deletions)
+- New methods are used for custom field deletions
 - Graceful fallback ensures no breaking changes

 ## Code Review Status